With Kindle Direct Publishing (KDP), you can self-publish your book on Amazon and start making money in as little as 24 hours.

 - Rankings of 30,000 and lower are the least competitive, but will also have lower sales numbers.

 As you can see, the sweet spot is in the middle.
-You don’t want a category that’s too competitive, nor do you want a category with low sales numbers.
+You don’t want a category that’s too competitive, and you don’t want a category with low sales numbers.

-If you can get your book featured in the top three when you launch, you skyrocket the chance of your book being featured highly in the Hot New Releases list.
+And if you can get your book featured in the top three when you launch, the chances your book will be featured highly in the Hot New Releases list will skyrocket.

-And if you appear high enough in that list, your book will get a lot of exposure.
+If you appear high enough in that list, your book will get lots of exposure.
 Amazon will feature your book in a highlighted section above other books that are similar to yours, like this:

 - Which of my reader’s pain points will my book solve?